juhoinkinen/Annif-wiki/Usage-with-Docker.md

     ```docker push quay.io/natlibfi/annif-data```

 4. In the [Services view of Portainer](https://portainer.kansalliskirjasto.fi/#/services) first select the data service (`annif-test_data`) and update it using the GUI button.
 Select to pull the latest image version when asked.
-Then, to make Annif use the new data, similarly update the Gunicorn_server service (now pulling the latest image is not necessary).
+Then, to make Annif use the new data, similarly update the `annif-test_gunicorn_server` service (now pulling the latest image is not necessary).

 <!--- # In [docker-compose-portainer.yml](https://github.com/NatLibFi/Annif/blob/master/docker-compose-portainer.yml#L38) the `/annif-projects` directory of this data image is mounted to the data volume and the directory is then accessible by other services defined in the compose file.
 --->